ncsu-cga/research.package/_pages/software-architecture.md

 toc: true
 ---

-This tutotial describes the overall software architecture of ResearchPackage and how to get started.
+This tutotial describes the overall software architecture of ResearchPackage and its API, and how to get started.

-## Naming and Architecture
+## API Naming and Architecture

-### Naming
+### API Naming
 We are following the pattern from Apple's Research Kit's when it comes to naming.
 There's a prefix ORK (Open Research Kit) before the names of classes, types etc. Following that the class names are starting with the `RP` prefix which stands for Research Package.

 For UI widgets we are using the `RPUI` (Research Package UI) prefix.

 > Note that objects starting with `RP` are part of the Model (e.g. `RPConsentDocument`) while those which start with `RPUI` are part of the UI library (e.g. `RPUIVisualConsentStep`).

 ### Data Flow